Church of the Corpus Christi, Bludov: History

-The legend about the foundation
+Legend about the foundation

 Peasant woman stole a sacramental bread in church in Šumperk.
 She wanted to add the bread to a cattle fodder to improve milk production.
-She was killed by wild bees on the way to Bludov village.
+On the way back home, the peasant woman took a short nap in the deep forest, on the site of today's church, and the sacramental bread fell out.
 Bees moved the bread to a tree cavity and made the wax monstrance.
 People were so impressed by this miracle they decided to build new church in its place.